Old Market, Bristol: Pie-Poudre Court

 In Norman times a court was set up to deal summarily with thieves and debtors of the market and fair called the Pie-Poudre Court (also spelt pie poudre or Piepowders).
 The name comes from the French, "pieds poudrés" which can be translated as "dusty feet", and was a temporary court set up for the duration of a fair or market to deal with travellers who were not resident in the town.

-It was held in the open air under an ancient oak tree, the site of which the Stag and Hounds Public House was built on.
+It was held in the open air under an ancient oak tree, the site of which the Stag and Hounds was built on.
 There is no actual record of when the court moved into the inn, where it was reputedly held in the first-floor room.

 It is believed that this was the last "active" Court of Piepowders, being abolished by the Courts Act 1971.
 Although it had not actually met since the abolition of the fair in 1870, an annual proclamation was still read on the last day of September under the portico of the inn.

 Gay Village

 Old Market has been declared Bristol's Gay Village, and most of the pubs and bars on West Street are gay-run or LGBT-gay friendly.
-Calling this area "The Gay Village" was meant to rejuvenate the area, but it was only investment by individuals who had the foresight to see the area's potential.